dstackai/dstack/docs/concepts/how-dstack-works.md

 # How dstack works

-`dstack` enables you to define ML pipelines in YAML and run them through CLI.
-You can run them either locally or remotely, for instance, in any configured cloud account, without the need for Kubernetes or custom Docker images.
+`dstack` allows YAML-defined ML pipelines to be run locally or remotely in any configured cloud accounts without Kubernetes or custom Docker images via CLI.

+Workflows can be scripts for data preparation or model training, web apps like Streamlit or Gradio, or development environments like JupyterLab or VS Code.

+!!! info "NOTE:"
-When you run a workflow remotely in a configured cloud account, `dstack` creates and destroys instances automatically, based on the resource requirements.
-The workflows run in containers that have pre-configured Conda environments, CUDA drivers, and other necessary components.
-To optimize costs, `dstack` offers the option of using spot instances.
+    When running a workflow remotely (e.g. in a configured cloud account), `dstack` automatically creates and destroys instances based on resource requirements and cost strategy, such as using spot instances.

+## Remotes

+By default, workflows run locally.
+To run workflows remotely, you need to first configure a remote using the `dstack config` command.
+Once a remote is configured, use the `--remote` flag with the `dstack run` command to run a workflow in the remote.

+!!! info "NOTE:"
+    Currently, a remote can be an AWS or GCP account only.
+Support for Azure, and Hub[^1] are coming soon.

+Remotes facilitate collaboration by allowing multiple team members to access the same remote, view each other's runs, and reuse each other's artifacts.

 ## Workflows